 If you are ready to see if you qualify for an ESA letter and request reasonable accommodation for your Emotional Support Animal, we would be happy to assist you.

-No, he cannot do that.
+Yes, an emotional support animal must be allowed in common areas where other tenants are allowed, such as courtyards, gardens or pool areas.
 The rules regarding ESAs were designed to allow tenants with disabilities to enjoy the premises of their homes to the same degree as non-disabled tenants.
-The Department of Housing has stated that an ESA is allowed “in all areas of the premises where persons are normally allowed to go, unless doing so would impose an undue financial and administrative burden or would fundamentally alter the nature of the housing provider’s services.”
-That would include a tenant’s residence and tenant common areas, such as your courtyard garden or community pool area.
+The Department of Housing has stated that an ESA is allowed “in all areas of the premise where persons are normally allowed to go, unless doing so would impose an undue financial and administrative burden or would fundamentally alter the nature of the housing provider’s services.”

 How can I qualify for an ESA letter?